soupi/rfc/reading_haskell.md

 ## Parametric Polymorphism in Type Signatures

-- Also known as "Generics" in other languages
+- Also known as "generics" in other languages
-- We said names that starts with an **upper** case letter in types are *concrete types*
+- Names that starts with an **upper** case letter in types are called *concrete types*
-- Names that starts with a **lower** case letter in types are *type variables*
+- Names that starts with a **lower** case letter in types are called *type variables*
-- If a variable represent some value of a given type, type variable represent some type
+- A variable represents some value of a given type; a type variable represents some type (to be set by outside code)
-- The a type variable represents one type across the type signature (and function definition)
+- Within one value's type signature, a type variable represents one type

 ---